Skip To Content

 Universitat Oldenburg, Germany

-for her work on 50x50 Digital Silicon Photonic Switches with MEMS-Actuated Adiabatic Couple
+For their paper "50x50 Digital Silicon Photonic Switches with MEMS-Actuated Adiabatic Couple"

 Selection Committee